Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 Basic Spanish Verb Facts

 Verbs in Spanish are conjugated differently depending on their use.
-Looking at how we use the verb phrase "to be" in English will provide understanding as to why the different conjugations are necessary.
+Looking at how we use the verb phrase "to be" in English will explain why the different conjugations are necessary.
 For instance, each pronoun uses a different form of the verb, as follows:

 - I am